wuyueqz/Bio/README.md

-# Yue Wu - Portfolio
-This is a repository for Yue Wu's Design Portfolio for Space, Products and Data Science
+This is a repository for Yue Wu's Design Portfolio